 Enhancing the Capacity to Adapt to Climate Change

 This collaborative project, led by Dr. John Janmaat at the Okanagan campus of the University of British Columbia, examines the ability of agricultural communities to adapt to the impacts of climate change in the Okanagan and Cariboo regions.
-This project builds on earlier work completed by project partners the Agricultural Climate Adaptation Research Network and the BC Food and Climate Action Initiative.
+The project builds on earlier work completed by our project partners.

 Project partnerships across academic, government and agriculture sectors are vital for understanding these interactions.
-The project team includes an Advisory Committee with membership drawn from the University of British Columbia, ACARN, and organizations in the agricultural sector and relies on the expertise of a diverse range of partner members.
+The project team relies on the expertise of a diverse range of partner members, including our Advisory Committee with membership drawn from the University of British Columbia, ACARN, and organizations in the agricultural sector.